This entry is also available in: Español

 - Put the poblano peppers in a blender, add cilantro, the garlic clove and cream.

-- Add 1/2 cup of chicken stock or hot water and blend until you get a creamy and homogeneous sauce.
+- Add chicken stock or hot water and blend until you get a creamy and homogeneous sauce.

-- Melt the butter in a medium sauce pan over medium heat.
+- Melt butter in a medium sauce pan over medium heat.
 Add the poblano sauce and bring to a boil.
-Season with salt and pepper then low the heat to a minimum.
+Season with salt and pepper then low heat to a minimum.